 |#5.
 UPPABaby Mesa|

 We test all of the features, install the car seats in multiple vehicle types, read all the manuals, and pull together opinions from dozens of parents involved in our testing program.
 This year we came away with about a dozen of the best infant car seats.
 Note that these are all rearfacing seats only.
-You can also check out our reviews of convertible and all-in-one car seats, and our booster seat reviews.
+You can also check out our reviews of the best convertible car seats and best booster seats.
 For more details about what we considered in our hands-on tests of infant car seats, scroll down to the bottom of this article.

 Here are the Best Car Seats of 2019!